What is a Navigator?

 1. Online, anytime: Simply login to your Navigator account accessible by visiting www.cdta.org, click Manage Card and select the Replace Card button.
 Complete the process following the prompts.
 Please allow 2-5 business days to receive your replacement card.

 3. CDTA’s Sales Office: Visit us at 85 Watervliet Avenue, Albany NY, Monday – Friday 9:00 am–5:00 pm.
-Please, keep in mind that all in-person card replacements will take 15-30 minutes to be processed.
 All cards reported lost or stolen will be automatically canceled and will no longer be accepted for payment.
 Any remaining balance will be transferred to the new replacement card, which will be automatically registered for future balance protection.

 Customers that do not register their card with their online Navigator account will not be able to reclaim any lost or stolen funds.

 *There is a $2.00 fee for new, lost, or stolen cards at all locations.